luomin/website/source/en/tutorial/regression_java.rst

  2. Prepare the training data

-  RegressionClient puts the training data into TupleFloatDatum List, and sends the data to train() methods for the model training.
+  RegressionClient puts the training data into a TupleFloatDatum List, and sends the data to train() methods for the model training.
   In this example, the training data is generated from the CSV file that privided by a housing rental website.
   Factors in the rental information includes rent, aspect, distance, space, age and stairs.
   Figure below shows the training data.
 (The following are four examples from over one hundred housing info. listed in the rent-data.csv)